Hintful/random-quote-generator/README.md

 CSS stylization has been attempted with both normal .css file styling and React in-line styling for personal learning purposes.

+jQuery has been used for quote change animation.

 ## How to run